 - Keep your waffles warm by heating the oven to its lowest temperature or around 200 F. Place the waffles inside on a baking pan while you use up the rest of your batter.

 - Freezing leftover waffles is easy and it's a great way to get the most out of your waffle maker while it's out of the cupboard.
+Freeze them in a single layer on parchment paper and then transfer them to a freezer bag.
+They will keep for three months.

 |Nutritional Guidelines (per serving)|